Consumer Protection

 You can read our advice, or about the products or services we offer related to the Consumer Protection Act in the area below:

-Lootboxes are a popular mechanic in many video games.
-If you haven't been living under a rock for the past few years, you will hear that Lootboxes are quite problematic worldwide.
-These items, often purchased with real world currency, face [...]
+Loot boxes are a popular mechanic in many video games.
+If you haven't been living under a rock for the past few years, you will have likely heard that Loot Boxes are quite problematic worldwide.
+These items, often purchased with [...]

 How the Online Safety Act impacts game publishers

 The Online Safety Act introduces significant obligations for game publishers, particularly those distributing games with online or interactive features.
-Understanding these requirements is essential to avoid penalties, safeguard players, and maintain compliance.
+Understanding these requirements is crucial to avoid penalties, protect players, and ensure compliance.
 What is the UK Online Safety Act The [...]

 How to Block Unwanted Calls, Phone Numbers and SMSs